brandonhyc/note_collection/基础笔记/Angular/Angular.md

 Metadata is used to decorate a class so that it can configure the expected behavior of the class.
 The metadata is represented by decorators

 ### Constructor vs. ngOnInit
-In TypeScript, constructor is called when initializing a class. ngOnInit is in Angular, it means the key lifecycle moment of initialization of component.
+In TypeScript, constructor will be called immediately when initializing a class. ngOnInit is in Angular, it means the key lifecycle moment of initialization of component.
+So, you will run into a problem if you assume the data is available via binding from parent component, and you put into constructor, it goes wrong when the data not yet exists.

 ### What is a service?
 Angular services are singleton objects which get instantiated only once during the lifetime of an application.
 They contain methods that maintain data and is used for providing a common functionality for between modules.